 Summary of recent events:

-In the United States, authorities are currently investigating cases of severe lung disease and deaths in patients reporting using e-cigarettes.
-Most of them had also vaped products containing THC (a compound found in cannabis), and some had vaped THC and nicotine.
+In the United States and Canada, authorities are currently investigating cases of severe lung disease and deaths in patients reporting using vaping products.
+Most of them had vaped products containing cannabinoids like THC and CBD (compounds found in cannabis).
+Some had vaped both cannabinoids and nicotine, or nicotine only.

 What is vaping?

-Vaping is the act of inhaling and exhaling an aerosol produced by a vaping product, such as e-cigarettes, vape boxes or tubes, vape pens, etc.
+Vaping consists in the act of inhaling and exhaling an aerosol (vapour) produced by a vaping product.

 Unlike cigarette smoking, vaping doesn’t require burning.
 The device heats a liquid into a vapour, which then turns into an aerosol.